UAE responds to Iranian missiles and drones; residents receive emergency alerts

 Authorities have stressed the importance of staying in safe locations

-The UAE Ministry of Defence confirmed that air defence systems are actively responding to incoming missile and drone threats launched from Iran, amid ongoing regional hostilities.
+The National Emergency Crisis and Disaster Management Authority (NCEMA) has warned that air defense systems are currently responding to a missile threat.
+Residents are urged to remain in a safe location, and follow official channels for warnings and updates.

-Authorities have urged residents to stay in safe locations, follow verified government updates, and remain alert as the situation is closely monitored.
+Authorities have stressed the importance of staying in safe locations, following official channels for real-time updates, and remaining vigilant as the situation develops.

-MOD asserts that the sounds heard across the country are the result of ongoing engaging operations of missiles and UAV's

 Emergency alerts have been issued nationwide, highlighting the need for vigilance and preparedness during heightened security tensions.